Chronicles - Sovereign Global Majority

 and reels back dazed, bloody and confused.

 It is now a big task to figure out where and how the US reports issues that were true before their visit, as if these issues are a result of the visit.
-They have nothing to report for their domestic audience and seemingly they are making it up faster and faster.
+They have nothing to report for their domestic audience and seemingly they are making it up as they go, faster and faster.

 Bessent announces that China will help open the Strait of Hormuz as if the US in their negotiations managed to get this as a concession from China.
 Yet, China has consistently said that they they want the Strait of Hormuz open, and even proposed a 4 point plan to end the war.
 The US announces that China does not want the Iranian toll booth.
 But, China never said so and their ships pass without a hitch.
 So, this gets added on to announcements that China wants the Strait open, as if the US secured a concession of some kind.
 Prof Wolff discusses this in his first comment on Dialogue Works today and his language is rich: childish junk, made for naive people.